Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 -p	int	Only calculate 1/P of the total Kmer.
 Can accelerate the code.
 -s	file	Generate statistics of selected regions of assembly. both .fa or KMC files are accepted.
 -@	int	thread of running
--h	int	Height of output array.
+-H	int	Height of output array.
 At the moment not supported by the viewer.
--w	int	Width of output array.
+-W	int	Width of output array.
 At the moment not supported by the viewer.

 ```